kayaercument/MQSS-CUDAQ-Adapter/docs/index.md

 The [FAQ](faq.md) page gives an overview over frequently asked questions.

+The [Compilation flow](compilation-flow.md) page give4es an overview of the compilation flow of CUDA-Q. And how a program can be compiled to sent tasks to the MQSS.

+The [Interfaces Diagram](interfaces-diagram.md) shows how the MQSS CUDA-Q Adapter is integrated into CUDA-Q. And how this can be modified/extended.

 #### Hands-On

-[Declaring Custom Passes](templates.md) page provides an step-by-step guide to show you how you can implement custom MLIR passes to be used into the MQSS.
-When you want to validate your custom MLIR passes, the [Development Guide](guide.md) page is a good starting point.
+When you want to install the CUDA-Q Adapter in your system, the [Installation Guide](guide.md) page is a good starting point.